NasibNia/SequelBurger/README.md

 <!-- ![image title](path or link to image) -->
 ![burger](https://media.giphy.com/media/WBTUlyKBVlTTa/giphy.gif)
 <!-- ![[burger](./public/assets/img/YRBURGER.gif) -->

+This fun project is the following sister of previous burger shop project in which connections to mysql database was made through connection.js and ORM.js callbacks.
+The difference here, however, is the use of neat package "Sequelize" which essentially is an ORM and provides a set of powerful libraries to query through the data without defining tens of callback functions.

+A big portion of previouse project remains unchanged while couple of necessary twicks are needed to adjust the use of sequellize.

+* Config:

+    * * Using only one config.Json package instead of connection.js and orm.js
+* models:
+    * * When using sequelize, tables will be defined in the models folder.
+* Controllers or routs:
+    * * will still contain the backend routes and the server resonse plans.
+* db
+    * * Contains the schema and seeds file regarding our data base
+* PUblic
+    * * remains the same
+* views:
+    * * remains the same with the very minor change to access the data by using "dataValue" to access the keys in the array of data objects

 # technology used
 <!-- make a list of technology used -->